amna55/ClimateTimeMachine_Rust/README.md

 It should only exist on your local machine or deployment server.
 Add it to your .gitignore (already included).

-4. **Run the backend**
-'''cargo run

-By default, the backend will start a local server (check src/main.rs for config).

 ## Security Notes